Crunchy Fried Chickpeas {Stovetop, Oven, or Air Fryer}

-Crispy chickpeas are are crisp on the outside, and creamy inside.
-Seasoned with dried spices they make a great snack on their own or try adding them to salads, tacos, or baked sweet potatoes.
+Crunchy fried chickpeas are are crisp on the outside, and creamy inside.
+Seasoned with dried spices they make a great snack on their own or try serving them over hummus or whipped feta, in tacos or sweet potatoes, or on salads.

 Almost every recipe benefits from something with some crunch.
 I love the crunch of tortilla strips, candied almonds, and wonton strips.
-But the leader of the bunch might be crispy chickpeas.
-They're packed with protein, can be seasoned any way you want, and are easy to make.
+But the leader of the pack might be crispy chickpeas.
+They’re packed with protein, fried very simply in a bit of oil, roasted in the oven, or cooked in the air fryer.
+Any way you cook them, they are the sort of ingredient that you’ll be eating off the pan long before they make it to the dinner table.

 I toss my chickpeas in a spice mixture that is sweet, salty, and a bit smoky.
 I always take a cue from Bon Appétit and finish them with fresh citrus – lemon or lime will work.
 These are the best right after they’ve been made but can be stored at room temperature for 3 to 4 days.
 Honestly, we usually end up eating these piping hot right after they’re made – it’s hard to resist them for much longer.

-- Dry the chickpeas - Rub them dry using a clean dishtowel or paper towels.
-(They must be very dry in order to get crisp.)
+- Dry the chickpeas – Rub them dry using a clean dishtowel or paper towels.
+(They must be very dry in order to crisp up.)

 - Toss with seasoning – Toss chickpeas with dried spices or dried herbs and salt and pepper.